 If you arrived in Siem Reap and made a tour of the finest temples in the Angkor complex, another place where you should go to understand Cambodia is Kampong Phluk, the suspended village from Lake Tonle Sap.
 What did I know about a suspended village before I got here?
 Pretty nothing!
 We had seen such villages in Thailand and Vietnam, but here is another reality, the Cambodian one.

-A new morning in Siem Reap.
+A new morning in Siem Reap, with a breakfast by the pool of the beautiful Blossoming Romduol Lodge where we were staying.
 We hurriedly took two bottles of water from the pension’s refrigerator, and immediately we were in tuk-tuk, heading for the floating village, on a reddish road covered with sticky dust.
 Children barefoot in hot dust, some cows that grazed a grass that could not be seen anywhere, families that lived their stories at the edge of the road, eating, doing laundry or relaxing in the hammocks in front of the dwellings were pictures of an ordinary day in the life of Cambodians in rural areas.

 With the mouths covered with masks in order to be protected from the dusty dirt on the road, we traveled the distance to the place where we were taken over by the boat and started the adventure on Lake Tonle Sap.
 Soon we began to see houses hanging on very high pillars.